 - 60 contact/class hours* worth up to 6 ECTS credits

 Every student will receive an official transcript after the successful completion of all program requirements.
 The transcript will show the course name and contact hours, the number of acquired credits as well as the achieved grades.
 Participants who do not fulfill the course requirements will receive an ungraded certificate of attendance.

 Most international colleges and universities accept credits from the MISU LMU.
 However, each institution has its own policy regarding credit acceptance from other institutions.
-We strongly recommend that students consult their academic advisor and/or professor to receive credit transfer approval before applying to the MISU Summer Academy.
-Students who would like to transfer credits to their home universities should print out all documents contact the professor or study abroad advisor and ask for credit and grade approval.
+We strongly recommend students to consult their academic advisor and/or professor to receive credit transfer approval before applying to the MISU Summer School.
+Students who would like to transfer credits to their home universities should print out all documents and contact their professor or study abroad advisor and ask for credit and grade approval.

 Grades are defined by the Academic Board according to the general grading system of the LMU.

 Please note: Extra credit is not available for this course.

 - 1,00 – 1,50 = very good (sehr gut)